Saddle point preconditioners for weak-constraint 4D-Var: Numerical experiments

-Table~\ref{tab:BoundsondiagI} shows the values of the bounds from Theorem~\ref{theorem:BDPrec} and the computed eigenvalues when using $\mathbfcal{P}_D$ with $\bfL_0$ and $\bfL_M(3)$, and the choices for $\widehat{\bfR}$ introduced in Section~\ref{sec:Rprecond}.
+Table~\ref{tab:BoundsondiagI} shows the values of the bounds from Theorem~\ref{theorem:BDPrec} {(top four rows)} and the computed eigenvalues {(bottom four rows)} when using $\mathbfcal{P}_D$ with $\bfL_M(3)$, and {a number of} choices for $\widehat{\bfR}$ introduced in Section~\ref{sec:Rprecond}.
 We note that these experiments consider $\bfD =\mathbf{I}$, as the condition number of $\mathbf{D}$ appears in all terms in the bound.
 In the more realistic case where $\bfB,\bfQ_i \neq \mathbf{I}$ we expect the bounds given by Theorem~\ref{theorem:BDPrec} to be much weaker.
-We note that even with this choice of $\bfD$ the bounds provide pessimistic estimates of the eigenvalues.
+We note that even with this choice of $\bfD$ the bounds provide pessimistic estimates of the eigenvalues. { However, the qualitative behaviour of the bounds is similar to that of the computed eigenvalues for different choices of $\widehat{\mathbf{R}}$ and $\mathbf{L}_M$.
+The eigenvalues of smallest absolute value are mainly affected by the choice of $\mathbf{L}_M$ (for the negative eigenvalue with largest magnitude) or $\widehat{\mathbf{R}}$ (for the smallest positive eigenvalue).
+This is not true for the bounds in the case of the negative eigenvalue with smallest magnitude.
+The computed eigenvalues of largest magnitude and the corresponding bounds are affected by changes to both $\mathbf{L}_M$ and $\widehat{\mathbf{R}}$, but these changes are rather small in all cases.} As the largest magnitude computed eigenvalues are small for this problem (all less than five), the improvements to the small magnitude eigenvalues with $\bfL_M$ and correlated choices of $\widehat{\bfR}$ are likely to have {the most significant} influence on the convergence of the iterative methods.